vmx17/ProtoDraw-with-DirectN/README.md

 A single vertex consist of 12 float numbers.
 One line is 24 float numbers.

 ## repro error
+- (It is getting rare.)
 In "line add" state machine, iteration to add line (press mouse, move mouse and release mouse) cause access violation error.
+- does not appear added line.
+(known bug)
+- even though after successful update, the added data is incorrectly appears in vertex buffer.
+There are is matrix unmatch.
+So, if it comes to visible, the line appears different position (but in normalized area, inside view volume).

 ## code
 - The renderer is located in `Renderers\Dx11Renderer.cs`. it has a `MapVertexData()` where cause memory access violation.